-The study is conducted in two tertiary bone marrow transplant centers in Israel.
-To that end we entered into agreements with the Rambam Medical Center in Haifa, Israel and Hadassah Medical Center in Jerusalem, Israel for the purpose of conducting a clinical trial under approval from the local Institutional Review Board and Israeli Ministry of Health at the medical centers.
+The study is being conducted in two tertiary bone marrow transplant centers in Israel (Rambam Medical Center in Haifa, Israel and Hadassah Medical Center in Jerusalem, Israel).
+The clinical trial has been conducted under approval from the local Institutional Review Board and the Israeli Ministry of Health at the medical centers compliant with the ICH-GCP, applicable Israeli MoH guidelines (2016) for the conduct of clinical trials, World Medical Association Declaration of Helsinki and applicable local regulations/guidelines.